 1. gNB1-DU generates the OD-SIB1 configuration for one or more of its NES cells.

-2a. gNB1-DU sends a GNB-DU CONFIGURATION UPDATE message to gNB1-CU, which includes the OD-SIB1 configuration(s) for these NES cell(s).
+2a. gNB1-DU sends an F1 SETUP REQUEST message or a GNB-DU CONFIGURATION UPDATE message to gNB1-CU, which includes the OD-SIB1 configuration(s) for the NES cell(s).

-2b. gNB1-CU responds to gNB1-DU with a GNB-DU CONFIGURATION UPDATE ACKNOWLEDGE message.
+2b. gNB1-CU responds to gNB1-DU with an F1 SETUP RESPONSE message or a GNB-DU CONFIGURATION UPDATE ACKNOWLEDGE message.

-3a. gNB1-CU selects gNB2-CU for the transmission of an OD-SIB1 configuration of a NES cell.
-It sends an OD-SIB1 CONFIGURATION PROVISION REQUEST message to gNB2-CU including the NES cell ID and its associated OD-SIB1 configuration, and it may include a cell-A ID of gNB2 for the transmission of this OD-SIB1 configuration.
+3a. gNB1-CU requests gNB2-CU for the transmission of an OD-SIB1 configuration of a NES cell.
+It sends an OD-SIB1 CONFIGURATION PROVISION REQUEST message to gNB2-CU including the NES cell ID and its associated OD-SIB1 configuration, and it may include a Cell A ID of gNB2 for the transmission of this OD-SIB1 configuration.

 3b.
-In the case gNB2-CU accepts the transmission of the OD-SIB1 configuration as requested, it responds to gNB1-CU with an OD-SIB1 CONFIGURATION PROVISION RESPONSE message.
+In case gNB2-CU accepts the transmission of the OD-SIB1 configuration as requested, it responds to gNB1-CU with an OD-SIB1 CONFIGURATION PROVISION RESPONSE message.

-NOTE 1: In case gNB2-CU cannot accept transmission of the OD-SIB1 configuration as requested, it responds to gNB1-CU with an OD-SIB1 CONFIGURATION PROVISION FAILURE message.
+NOTE 1: In case gNB2-CU cannot accept the transmission of the OD-SIB1 configuration as requested, it responds to gNB1-CU with an OD-SIB1 CONFIGURATION PROVISION FAILURE message and the flow stops at this step.

 NOTE 2: Step 3b may occur after step 4b.

-4a. gNB2-CU sends a GNB-CU CONFIGURATION UPDATE message to gNB2-DU with an updated SIBx for one or multiple cells, where the SIBx includes the received OD-SIB1 configuration(s) from gNB1-CU.
+4a. gNB2-CU sends a GNB-CU CONFIGURATION UPDATE message to gNB2-DU with an updated SIB26 for one or multiple cells, where the SIB26 includes the received OD-SIB1 configuration from gNB1-CU.

 4b. gNB2-DU responds to gNB2-CU with a GNB-CU CONFIGURATION UPDATE ACKNOWLEDGE message.

-5. gNB2-DU cell(s) transmit(s) the updated SIBx.
+5. gNB2-DU cell(s) transmit(s) the updated SIB26.

-NOTE 3: Steps 6a may happen before steps 4a, 4b and 5.
+NOTE 3: Steps 6a, 6b, and 7 are a consequence of step 3b, and thus may happen before any of steps 4a, 4b, and 5.

-6a. gNB1-CU sends a GNB-CU CONFIGURATION UPDATE message to gNB1-DU, including a start indicator for the NES cell, where assistance for OD-SIB1 operation is assured.
+6a. gNB1-CU sends a GNB-CU CONFIGURATION UPDATE message to gNB1-DU, including a start indicator for OD-SIB1 operation for the NES cell, where assistance for OD-SIB1 operation is assured.

 6bb. gNB1-DU responds to gNB1-CU with a GNB-CU CONFIGURATION UPDATE ACKNOWLEDGE message.